Guidelines for Study Abroad in Cognitive Science

 If you are interested in obtaining credits for the major/minor while abroad, you should follow the following steps when you take an international university into consideration.

 (a) Check the list of pre-approved University courses.
-If a class has been pre-approved (e.g., by precedent) as a Penn equivalent — Department XXXX and course YYY — and the Penn class XXXX YYY is on our list of Cognitive Science classes, you are all set.
+If a class has been pre-approved (e.g., by precedent) as a Penn equivalent — Department XXXX and course YYY — and the Penn class XXXX YYY is on our list of Cognitive Science classes here, you are all set.
+Note that “cog study abroad credit” given by the PSYC department generally does not count towards COGS program concentration!

 Simply sign up for it, submit it to XCAT, which will be transferred as XXXX YYY.
 When it shows up on your worksheet, which may take a little while passing through the system, we will be able to use it toward the Major/Minor.
 Remember: As noted on our main page, it is possible that a class from a concentration different from your own may still count toward your concentration; a meeting with, or a simple email confirmation from, the Program Director or Associate Director will suffice.

-2. If the class is deemed appropriate, the Program Director or Associate Director may recommend that the student approach a specific Penn Department/Program to get the class approved as a Penn equivalent, e.g., if you want transfer credit for a PSYC class, the Psych department will approve that, not us!
-Sometimes a specific Penn class can be matched, while other times an abroad free elective for that department/program will be assigned.
+Since the Program Director and Associate Director only control transfer credit for courses with rostered under COGS, e.g., COGS 1001, new requests generally need to be sent to LING, PSYCH, NRSC, or whatever department/program runs the course for which you seek transfer credit.
+Sometimes a specific Penn class in those departments/programs can be matched, while other times an abroad free elective for that department/program will be assigned.
 This way, the class in question is given an opportunity to become a pre-approved class by precedent for the convenience of future students.
-Our recommendations are generally accurate, but the ultimate decision of approval/rejection lies with the Department or Program to which the class is directed.
 Once the class is approved and appears on the worksheet, we will be able to use it for your major.

 The email address for Cognitive Science advising is: cogs-pd@sas.upenn.edu or cogs-ad@sas.upenn.edu.